anuja-r-sh/resale-shopping-web/resaleShopping/README.md

  5. Confirm the MongoDB connection properties in application.properties file.

  6. Create a executable jar file of the application and run the jar.
+For instance:

      `java -jar ../resaleShopping-0.0.1-SNAPSHOT.jar `

- 7. The  API can be refered from {serverURL}/swagger-ui.html
+ 7. The  Rest API can be refered from {serverURL}/swagger-ui.html